nvim-lualine/lualine.nvim/README.md

 ```
 Just like statusline you can separately specify winbar for active and inactive
 windows.
 Any lualine component can be placed in winbar.
 All kinds of custom
-components supported in statusline are also suported for winbar too.
+components supported in statusline are also supported for winbar too.
 In general
 You can treat winbar as another lualine statusline that just appears on top
 of windows instead of at bottom.